AMERICAN SCIENTIST

 psychoanalyst and intelligent layman can

-invariably treat all
+successfully and invariably treat all

 psychosomatic ills and inorganic